Thambolo/Markdownizer/docs/algorithm.md

 - If trafilatura extracts < 500 characters, an optional Playwright probe runs to detect login walls, paywalls, or CAPTCHAs.
 If blockers are detected, prefer A and add diagnostics.

 --
-*Moved from README: scoring formula and decision rules.*
+## Extension extraction methods

+The browser extension attempts three extraction strategies in priority order:

+1. **Schema.org JSON-LD** (85-90% reliability) - Structured data embedded in pages
+2. **Semantic HTML5** (75-80% reliability) - Tags like `<article>`, `<main>`, `<section>`
+3. **Readability.js** (100% coverage) - Mozilla's universal DOM cleaning algorithm

+The best extraction is sent as "A" to the agent for comparison.

 ## Decision algorithm (detailed)

-When no redirect is detected, the agent computes a weighted score for each candidate (A = Readability, B = trafilatura) using the signals listed above.
+When no redirect is detected, the agent computes a weighted score for each candidate (A = extension's best extraction, B = trafilatura) using the signals listed above.
 The formula is:

 ```
 score = (